 Only competent, consenting adults will be allowed to access PAD.

-The court is silent on whether someone should be allowed to consent to physician assisted death through an advance care plan.
+The court is silent on whether someone should be allowed to consent to physician-assisted death through an advance care plan.
 This may be addressed through legislation.

 How can the physician help?

-Will doctors be able to refuse a request?
+Are doctors able to refuse a request?

 The SCC decision does not compel physicians to assist a patient in dying.
 It does not address whether doctors must provide information about PAD or refer requests for assistance to another physician.

 The SCC decision also leaves it up to lawmakers and healthcare regulators to decide whether institutions must provide PAD.
-If the duty to provide physician assisted death by hospitals, hospices and other institutions is not addressed in legislation, physician assisted death will remain a right, but it might not be accessible for all Canadians.
+If the duty to provide physician-assisted death by hospitals, hospices and other institutions is not addressed in legislation, physician-assisted death will remain a right, but it might not be accessible for all Canadians.